-The General Smuts House Museum in Irene, south-east of Pretoria, contains the original furnishings of the Smuts family home.
-A popular arts and crafts market is held there on every second Saturday of the month.
+The General Smuts House Museum in Irene in the south-east of Pretoria, contains the original furnishings of the Smuts family home.

 The Rietvlei Nature Reserve is notable for its grass types, herbs, large number of game including rhino, hippo and many bird species.